 - Correlate online actions with in-store visits or conversions

-Based on the research and experiments detailed above, here are the priority actions to implement within the next 30 days:
+Based on the research and experiments above, here are the priority actions to take within the next 30 days:

-- Conduct a comprehensive listing audit using SEMrush or a similar tool
+- Run a full listing audit using SEMrush or a similar tool

 - Create your master business information document with all standardised details

-- Claim and verify Google Business Profile, optimising all available sections
+- Claim and verify Google Business Profile, filling in every available section

 - Set up or claim Apple Maps Business Connect listing